 The Left and Right buttons open the audio volume control panel of MiniVision2.
 You can manage different volumes as follows:

-General volume - 15 levels: volume of vocalization and FM radio
+General volume: volume of vocalization and FM radio

-Alarm volume - 7 levels: volume of the alarm tones
+Alarm volume: volume of the alarm tones

-Ringtone volume - 7 levels: volume of the phone ringtones
+Ringtone volume: volume of the phone ringtones

 Once the volume control panel is opened, use the Up and Down buttons to select the volume you want to change.
 By default, the "General Volume" is selected.
 Then use the Left button to decrease the level of the selected volume or the Right button to increase it.